Vrandus/web-overlay/README.md

 windowrulev2 = noborder, title:^(FFXIV-Overlay)$
 windowrulev2 = noanim, title:^(FFXIV-Overlay)$
 ```

-### Rule Explanations:
-- `float`: Ensures the overlay window isn't tiled
-- `pin`: Keeps the overlay visible on all workspaces
-- `noblur`: Prevents blur effects from being applied
-- `nodim`: Prevents dimming when the window is inactive
-- `noborder`: Removes window borders
-- `noanim`: Disables animations for the overlay window

 ### Full Example with FFXIV Setup
 Here's a complete example showing how to configure both FFXIV and its overlays in Hyprland: